Primary tabs

 Those who wish to progress to a PhD after completing an MPhil will be required to satisfy their potential supervisor, Head of Department and the Faculty Degree Committee that they have the skills and ability to achieve the higher degree.

-Continuation from MPhil to PhD study is dependent on the MPhil student participating in the Institute PhD recruitment process.
-This involves the applicant giving a short presentation on a past research project and being interviewed by three Group Leaders/senior research staff.
+Continuation from MPhil to PhD study is dependent on the MPhil student engaging in the Institute PhD recruitment process.
+This will normally include delivering a presentation on their most recent research project, and interview(s) with the recruiting Group Leader and at least one other senior academic.

 Open Days